History 105 SAMPLE Syllabus(subject to minor changes)

 The reading guide/questions and discussions will help you prepare for your papers as well as the exams.
 Answer the questions in a couple of sentences for each and make sure to note the page numbers on which to find the answers.
 Be ready to make additional notes while we discuss the reading in class.

 The Guided Reading Assignment will be on The Two Lives of Charlemagne .
 PDF @ MIDNIGHT on CANVAS on due date (50 points )

 The Independent Analytical Essay will be on your choice of either :The Queen’s Vow (2a) OR The Memoirs of a Prague Executioner (2b)

-Primary Source Discussions (4) will consist of analyzing selected primary source documents related to the textbook chapters with the help of the questions made available in the Primary Source folder on BB.
+Primary Source Discussions (4) will consist of analyzing selected primary source documents related to the textbook chapters with the help of the questions made available in the Primary Source folder on CANVAS.
 At the beginning of class (15-20 minutes) students will be divided into groups to discuss the primary sources that accompany the chapter(s) under discussion that week.
 We will then discuss the answers together for the remainder of class time.
 You are advised to answer the questions briefly, for yourself , in order to be able to fully participate in your group prep and the class discussions- one person of each group should summarize the PS document.
 Assignment folders will be collected after each discussion session.

 This will be an individual 10-15 minute Power Point presentations on any topic , event or movement the student chooses.
-Please refer to the History Project Folder on the course Black Board site for more information.
+Please refer to the History Project Folder on the course CANVAS site for more information.
 NOTE: Depending on the number of students in the class this might become a small group collaborative presentation of groups of 3 or 4 students together, to be determined later in the semester.

 There will be NO MAKE-UPS except for students who made prior arrangements and or have valid excuses.
 It is the responsibility of the student to follow up on any missed exam and or assignment.